yperea/soap-service/README.md

 # SOAP Service Exercise

-This exercise will show how to create objects from the service response using JAXB.
+This exercise will show how to create objects from a SOAP service response using JAXB.